joedietrich-dev/wisealbum-backend/README.md

 - `FRONTEND_HOST` - The host for the application's frontend
 - `FRONTEND_PORT` - (Optional in production) The port for the application's frontend
 - `PORT` - (Optional) The port for the backend to run on, will default to 3000
+- `ALLOWED_ORIGINS` - Sets the allowed origins for CORS, set to "\*" for development

 ## Setup Instructions